hydro-informatics/hydro-informatics.github.io/_sources/get-started/install-openfoam.md

 ## Ubuntu (incl.
 Mint and Lubuntu)

-The installation on *Ubuntu Linux* or one of its derivatives is probably one of the easiest and most sustainable ways for working with *OpenFOAM*.
+The installation on *Ubuntu Linux* or one of its derivatives is probably one of the easiest and most sustainable ways for working with OpenFOAM.

 ### Install OpenFOAM